Rohith Vemula: Caste status controversy

 Rohith had a Scheduled Caste certificate for Hyderabad University admission.
 After External Affairs Minister Sushma Swaraj claimed that Rohith Vemula was not a Dalit, a police investigation was started to determine his caste status.
 The case against Dattatreya, Rao and Podile was likely to collapse if Vemula was not a Dalit.
 His brother's caste certificate lists him as Vaddera, and Vemula's uncle gave a statement to the police that Rohith's father was from that caste, which is classified as a Backward and non-scheduled caste in Andhra Pradesh.

 The District Level Scrutiny Committee in Guntur district of Andhra Pradesh, which was reviewing the Dalit status of Rohith Vemula, submitted its final report to the government stating that neither Rohith nor his mother Radhika were Dalits.

 However, according to the documentary film Rohith Vemula made by Srikanth Chintala, Radhika Vemula's foster mother clearly stated that Radhika Vemula was adopted by her and she belonged to a Dalit community.
 A video of Rohith Vemula's father Mani Kumar also stated in the documentary film that Radhika Vemula belonged to a Scheduled Caste.
-In Rajendra Shrivastava vs State of Maharashtra (2010), the question raised was this: “If a woman, who by birth belongs to a scheduled caste or a scheduled tribe marries a man belonging to a forward caste, whether on marriage she ceases to belong to the scheduled caste or the scheduled tribe?”
+In Rajendra Shrivastava vs State of Maharashtra (2010), the question raised was this: "If a woman, who by birth belongs to a scheduled caste or a scheduled tribe marries a man belonging to a forward caste, whether on marriage she ceases to belong to the scheduled caste or the scheduled tribe?"
 The full bench of the Bombay high court relied on the constitution bench decision of the Supreme Court in the case of V.V.
 Giri vs D. Suri Dora (1959), where it was held that caste is acquired by birth and does not undergo a change by marriage or adoption.

 On 14 April 2016, on Ambedkar Jayanti, Rohit Vemula's mother Radhika Vemula and brother Raja Vemula converted to Buddhism in Mumbai, Maharashtra.
 Rohith Vemula was cremated in a Buddhist manner.
 After the funeral, his brother Raja Vemula had said that Rohit had always been a humanitarian at heart.
 He believed in the compassion and humanity of Buddhism.

+In May 2024, the Telangana Police filed a closure report with the Telangana High Court, concluding that Rohith Vemula was not a Dalit but belonged to the Vaddera (OBC) caste.
+The report suggested that his suicide may have been influenced by fears that his caste identity would be exposed, as he and his family had obtained Scheduled Caste certificates.
+The police found no evidence that actions by university officials or others directly led to Vemula’s suicide.